As AI reshapes workplaces, we face a critical choice: will we harness this technology to strengthen our movement, or risk falling behind?

 What is AI and why does it matter?

-Using Generative AI to support your work
+Using Generative AI to support union work

 Using AI responsibly and ethically